Dražeta: Katastig of the Patriarchate of Peć

-(Prefects of the village Dražeta, Toma and Radoica came to us and gave us alms of the village - 1,000 aspri.
-Dražeta gave 110 aspri, Toma gave 83 aspri, and Radoica gave a bullock.
-Radovan Ćurčija bring us fox for blessing.
-Blagoje reported the emasculated one.")
+("The village prefects Dražeta, Toma, and Radoica came to us and brought alms from the village in the amount of 1,000 aspri.
+Dražeta personally gave 110 aspri, Toma gave 83 aspri, and Radoica gave a bullock.
+Radovan Ćurčija brought a fox for blessing.
+Blagoje reported an emasculated animal.")

-We can see that one of the prefects of the village ("kmets") was named Dražeta, and, according to the size of the alms that he gave, we can assume that he was the wealthiest inhabitant of the village.
+This record indicates that one of the village prefects (kmets) was named Dražeta.
+Based on the size of his donation, he is generally interpreted as having been among the wealthier inhabitants of the settlement.